 41.2(2) Rule 199—41.5(476) applies to any rate-regulated public utility acquiring a water, sanitary sewage, or storm water system with a fair market value of $500,000 or more from a non-rate-regulated entity described in Iowa Code section 476.1(4).
 Rule 199—41.5(476) sets the initial filing requirements in a ratemaking principles proceeding related to the acquisition.

 199—41.3(476) Application for predetermined ratemaking principles; contents.
 Each person or group of persons proposing to construct, repower, or lease a facility and desiring predetermination of ratemaking principles for costing that facility shall file an application with the board.
 An application may be for one facility or a combination of facilities necessary to meet the current and future resource needs of the utility.
 An application for ratemaking principles must demonstrate that the utility has considered other sources for long-term electric supply and that the facility or lease is reasonable when compared to other feasible alternative sources of supply.
 At a minimum, an application shall substantially comply with the following informational requirements to the extent such information is reasonably available.
-Any omission of required information on the basis that it is not reasonably available shall be adequately justified by the applicant.
-The board will consider such omissions on a case-by-case basis and may require the applicant to provide additional information.

 41.3(1) General information.
 An application shall include the following general information:

 b.
 A complete description of the current and proposed rights of ownership in the proposed facility and current or planned purchased power contracts with respect to the proposed facility.